AshrithSagar/CP316-RTES-2025/Assignments/Test-1/README.md

 Spend about an hour studying FreeRTOS kernel.

-Compare it with RTX5 (CMSIS OS2) in terms of multitasking, schdeuler and intertask communication objects.
+Compare it with RTX5 (CMSIS OS2) in terms of multitasking, scheduler and intertask communication objects.

 Highlight one or two aspects that you found particularly interesting.